MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ---
-title: Glossary of terms in Dynamics 365 business processes
+title: Glossary of Dynamics 365 business processes terms
 description: A glossary of terms that are good to know if you work with Dynamics 365 and you're reading the business process guidance.
 author: rachel-profitt
 ms.author: raprofit